 Yeast infections result when candida yeast grows out of control, which occurs when something throws off the balance of the microbiome in your body.

-Some things which can do this include:
+Some things that can do this include:

 - immune-suppressing diseases, such as HIV